All Episodes

 You're falling for Democrat talking points.

-You are acting defensive, and you're trying to maintain a high moral standard for yourself.
+You are acting defensive and you're trying to maintain a high moral standard for yourself.

-When in fact, you're sitting around and you're watching Democrats decide to pick off any of our guys they want, and you're helping them.
+You're making it about you personally when in fact you're sitting around and you're watching Democrats decide to pick off any of our guys they want and you're helping them.

 All right.

-When we get to our next series of phone calls.
+I expect to be fully adjudged wrong again when we get to our next series of phone calls.

 Here's Hillary Clinton, January 1992, 60 minutes.